terraform-ibm-modules/terraform-ibm-landing-zone/.docs/bastion/bastion.md

 ## Provision with Secure Landing Zone

 There are two locations that SLZ will provision the bastion host.
-You can either place the bastion within the management VPC or in the edge VPC if the Big-IP F5 provisioned.
+You can either place the bastion within the management VPC or in the edge VPC if you're using BIG-IP from F5.

 | Management VPC                                     | Edge/Transit VPC              |
 | ---------------------------------------------------| ----------------------------- |